Curriculum standards

 The trainee will:

-- work collaboratively within teams to improve child health outcomes
+- demonstrate skills for multidisciplinary and/or cross-agency collaboration to improve child population health outcomes

-- advocate for quality, safe, and effective care in the best interest of the child and health priorities
+- advocate for quality, safe, and effective care for improved child health and development outcomes

-- develop and implement strategies for child wellbeing and optimal development at a regional and local population level
+- contribute to the development and implementation of strategies for child health, development and wellbeing at a regional and local population level

 - work collaboratively with other staff